wiggin77/robotjs-externs/test/vscode-electron/README.md

 npm test
 ```
-Note: The script above rebuilds RobotJS with Electron 1.4.6 with ships with VSCode 1.9.1.
+Note: The script above rebuilds RobotJS for Electron 1.4.6 which ships with VSCode 1.10.1.
 Change `target=1.4.6` to match the version of Electron you are using.
 For VSCode, you can find the version of Electron by checking the `package.json` for the version of VSCode you are using (e.g. [package.json](https://github.com/Microsoft/vscode/blob/master/package.json)).